-Trump's labor chief Acosta to address Epstein plea deal
+Trump's labor chief Acosta defends Epstein plea deal, calling him 'a sexual predator'

-WASHINGTON (Reuters) - U.S. Labor Secretary Alexander Acosta called a news conference on Wednesday to address his role in a non-prosecution agreement more than 10 years ago with financier Jeffrey Epstein, who has now been charged with sex trafficking in underage girls.
+WASHINGTON (Reuters) - U.S. Labor Secretary Alexander Acosta on Wednesday defended a non-prosecution agreement he approved more than 10 years ago with financier Jeffrey Epstein, who has now been charged with sex trafficking in underage girls.

-Acosta, who was a U.S. prosecutor in Florida at the time, is scheduled to make a statement and answer questions at 2:30 p.m.
-(1830 GMT), the Labor Department said in a statement.
+Acosta, who was a U.S. prosecutor in Florida at the time, said the new prosecution against Epstein allowed him to more fully explain the decision he made.
+He said that had his office not been involved, Epstein would have only faced one charge from state prosecutors.

-White House officials did not respond to a request for comment on whether Acosta would resign at the news conference.
+“Without the work of our prosecutors, Epstein would have gotten away with just that state charge” and avoided jail time, Acosta said.
+“He was and is a sexual predator.”

+Acosta would not say if he would make the same decision regarding Epstein again today.

+“We live in a different world; today’s world does not allow some of the victim shaming that would have taken place at trial 12 years ago,” Acosta said.
+“I don’t think we can say, take a case that is this old and fully know how it would play out today.”

-The deal has come under fresh scrutiny after a Miami Herald investigation shed new light on it, spurring federal prosecutors in New York this week to file new sex trafficking charges against Epstein.
+The deal came under fresh scrutiny after a Miami Herald investigation shed new light on it, spurring federal prosecutors in New York this week to file new sex trafficking charges against Epstein.

 The federal 2007 non-prosecution agreement in Florida, where Acosta was serving as a U.S. attorney, allowed Epstein to reach a plea deal in 2008 on a lesser prostitution offense and serve 13 months in a county jail, with leave during the day.
 He also had to register as a sex offender.
 A judge earlier this year ruled the deal was illegal.